opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

 **On the Log in to Schedule Import/Export screen:**

 :::note
-For procedures on creating OpCon/xps User Accounts, refer to [Adding User Accounts](../../Files/UI/Enterprise-Manager/Adding-User-Accounts.md) in the **Enterprise Manager** online help.
+For procedures on creating OpCon User Accounts, refer to [Adding User Accounts](../../Files/UI/Enterprise-Manager/Adding-User-Accounts.md) in the **Enterprise Manager** online help.
 :::

 Do the following in the **Username** text box: